Biotechnology Building G53

 • USDA NIFA grant review panel, study section on Food and Human Health,

 • Associate Editor on the Editorial Board of Microbiome in Health and Disease, a

 specialty section within Frontiers in Cellular and Infection Microbiology

 • Member, Cornell University Center for Vertebrate Genomics

 • Faculty Fellow, Cornell University Atkinson Center for a Sustainable Future

-• Member of American Diabetes Association
+• American Diabetes Association